-Empower designers to understand Create

-who they're designing for and under

-how they relate. engag
+Empower designers to understand who they're designing for and how they relate.

-Welcome BIPOC people and Offe

-cultural nuances. prof

-Redefine design excellence towards greater range.

-Leverage design expertise while relying on humility and curiosity to broaden perspectives and enrich the design process. and
+- Welcome BIPOC people and cultural nuances. - Redefine design excellence towards greater range. - Leverage design expertise while relying on humility and curiosity to broaden perspectives and enrich the design process.

-te inclusive spaces where rrecognized communities can ge with design.
+Create inclusive spaces where underrecognized communities can engage with design.

-er greater visibility to the design fession to a diverse public.

-er inclusive opportunities to get osed to design; share insights, I explore its impact.
+- Offer greater visibility to the design profession to a diverse public. - Offer inclusive opportunities to get exposed to design; share insights, and explore its impact.